-There was plenty of excitement to check into hotel rooms and hit table games and slot machines but visitors were cautious at first.
+There was plenty of excitement to check into hotel rooms and hit table games and play video slots but visitors were cautious at first.
 That changed as the days continued and more guests arrived in Las Vegas from all over the world — and presumably, as the cocktails flowed.

 Michael Trager, a visitor at Caesars Palace from London, told PlayUSA that he wanted to come to the reopening of Las Vegas because “I needed to see the reopening of Vegas.
 This is historic.
 In addition, in some ways, this pandemic has caused Vegas to change forever.”

 The energy on the Las Vegas Strip

 There are more than 100 casinos in the Las Vegas area.
 Only 30 of those casinos are located on the Vegas Strip and not all of those properties are currently open.
 Caesars Entertainment and MGM Resorts International operate the majority of casinos on the Vegas Strip and are opening properties in phases.